-After all, what pet lover hasn't spent sleepless nights caring for a sick pet, chosen pet food over new sneakers, taken Fido for just one more walk because he's excited to go, even though you're basically asleep on your feet?
+What pet lover hasn’t spent sleepless nights caring for a sick, or senior, pet, chosen pet food over new sneakers, taken Fido for just one more walk because he’s excited to go, even though you’re basically asleep on your feet?

 Pets are amazing.
-They become members of our families, and can improve our lives in so many ways.
-But caring for pets can sometimes be draining.
-Much like life in general, as much as we want things to always go our way, owning pets isn't always sunshine and butterflies.
-It's puppy snuggles and proud moments, but it's also puppy poop and frustrating moments.
+They become members of our families and can improve our lives in so many ways.
+But caring for animals can sometimes be draining.
+Much like life in general, as much as we want things to always go our way, owning pets isn’t always sunshine and butterflies.
+It’s puppy snuggles and proud moments, but it’s also puppy poop and frustrating moments.

-I think it's common for pet lovers to put the needs of their pets above their own.
-Our animals didn't ask to be our pets, after all.
+I think it’s common for animal lovers to put the needs of their pets above their own.
+Our animals didn’t ask to be our pets, after all.
 By taking them into our homes we make a commitment to provide for them.
-That, in most situations, wouldn't be enough to completely drain someone.
+That, in most situations, wouldn’t be enough to completely drain someone.
 We find time to catch up on our sleep after staying up to care for a sick pet, and buy those sneakers with our next paycheck.
-But when we continuously make sacrifices for our pets, for our other loved ones, then sacrifice more to help animals in the shelter, all on limited sleep because we also have to work and just generally deal with everyday life, sometimes things can start to add up.
+But when we continuously make sacrifices for our pets, for our jobs, for human family members, then sacrifice even more to help animals in the shelter, all on limited sleep because we also have to work and just generally deal with everyday life, sometimes things can start to add up.

-It's important, especially for those of us who care so much for others, to take time to care for ourselves!
-It can be all too easy to overlook our own needs when we have so much other stuff on our plates, but doing so, for me at least, often leads to a cycle of stress and frustration.
+It’s important, especially for those of us who care so much for others, to take time to care for ourselves!
+It can be all too easy to overlook our own needs when we have so much other stuff on our plates.
+But doing so often leads to a cycle of stress and frustration.
 The more we ignore our own needs, the worse we feel, the harder/more stressful it can feel to devote ourselves to others.
-If we're tired and run down from not sleeping/eating/etc well, or stressed and frustrated from a lack of down time, then we're most likely not on top of our game when it comes to our pets.
+If we’re tired and run down from not sleeping/eating/etc. well, or stressed and frustrated from a lack of down time, then we’re most likely not on top of our game when it comes to caring for those we love.
+It’s not selfish to spend time taking care of your own needs, whatever they may be.
 You have to take care of yourself to be at your best when it comes to taking care of others!